As the owner and primary writer for www.building-muscle101.com, one of the main questions I get asked is how to eat for gaining lean body mass.

 You see, when I started out, there was no lack of motivation on my part.
 I lived to go to the gym and it seemed (At that time) like the only place where I was the most comfortable.
 I trained hard and heavy, hitting the weights like a madman.
 However, if there was one thing that I wish I knew at the time was how to really, I mean really, pack on the muscle mass.
-What I'm talking about is a body building diet mass program.
+What I'm talking about is a well structured nutritional program.

 Whether you're an athlete, body builder, or training for fitness, gaining body mass is a food game.
 Yep, it's all about the food you choose to put into your body that will determine how big, strong, and lean you get.